Last Updated on February 25, 2021 by Grow with Bovees

 However, if there’s a specific area of your lawn that is indeed exceptionally healthy, another area that’s flourished with weeds, then you may want to reconsider using weed and feed, as it is meant to be applied to your entire lawn.

-Liquid Weed and Feed vs. Granular Weed and Feed
+Liquid Weed and Feed vs. Granular

-Both liquid and granular weed and feed products are readily available, but there are a few differences between the two, which can make one better than the other depending on your needs.
+Both liquid and granular products are readily available, but there are a few differences between the two, which can make one better than the other depending on your needs.
 For starters, liquid weed and feed is just that — a fertilizer and herbicide in liquid form that is applied by simply spraying it over the affected area.

 What to Look for in the Best Weed and Feed?